$\Gamma$-convergence of an Enhanced Finite Element Method for Mani\`a's and Foss's Problems Exhibiting the Lavrentiev Gap Phenomenon: Abstract

 \section{Abstract}

-{ It is well-known that numerically approximating calculus of variations problems possessing a Lavrentiev Gap Phenomenon (LGP) is challenging, and the standard numerical methodologies such as finite element, finite difference and discontinuous Galerkin methods fail to give convergent methods because they cannot overcome the gap.
+It is well-known that numerically approximating calculus of variations problems possessing a Lavrentiev Gap Phenomenon (LGP) is challenging, and the standard numerical methodologies, such as finite element, finite difference, and discontinuous Galerkin methods, fail to give convergent methods because they cannot overcome the gap.
 This paper is a continuation of \cite{feng2016enhanced}, where a promising enhanced finite element method was proposed to overcome the LGP in the classical Mani\`a's problem.
-The goal of this paper is to provide a complete $\Gamma$-convergence proof for this enhanced finite element method, hence, establishing a theoretical foundation for the method.
-The cruxes of the convergence analysis are taking advantage of the regularity of the minimizer and viewing the minimization problem as posed over the fractional Sobolev space $W^{1 + s, p}$ (for $s > 0$) rather than the original admissible space. }
+The first goal of this paper is to provide a complete $\Gamma$-convergence proof for this enhanced finite element method, hence, establishing a theoretical foundation for the method.
+The crux of the convergence analysis is taking advantage of the regularity of the minimizer and viewing the minimization problem as posed over the fractional Sobolev space $W^{1 + s, p}(0, 1)$ (for $s > 0$) rather than the original admissible space $W^{1, p}(0, 1)$.
+The second goal is to extend the enhanced finite element method to the two-dimensional Foss's problem \cite{foss2003lavrentiev} from nonlinear elasticity, which is also known to possess the LGP, and to establish its $\Gamma$-convergence as well.